SJSU-CodePath/FitDaily/README.md

 **Required Must-have Stories**

 *  User logs in with the finger print
-*  User can link more accounts
+*  User can link their social app accounts
 *  User selects social account
 *  User can start the chat